miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 #### I. First attempt

-At first, we created the neural network with 1 hidden layer containing 32 neurons and trained it on all the features we had from feature engineering 2.
+At first, we created the neural network with 1 hidden layer(relu activation function) containing 32 neurons and trained it on all the features we had from feature engineering 2.
 It was trained on 100 epochs with the “adam” optimizer and with early stopping.
 We obtained an accuracy of around 98.5% on the validation set and the test set.
 The area under the ROC curve was 0.978.
 However, we can see that on the validation set, the accuracy is all over the place.
 We have very bad predictions and very good ones too.
 We figured we would need to optimize the model more.
 Also, we were worried about overfitting the model.
 Here are some graphs to illustrate the first attempt:

 {% include image_full.html imageurl="/images/milestone2/model_accuracy_100it.png" caption="" %}